Definition - What is Gyan Mudra?

 Who should avoid Gyan Mudra?

-There are certain categories of people, who due to the following conditions, should avoid practicing this mudra.
-These include:
+There are certain categories of people, who, due to the following conditions, should avoid practicing this mudra.

-- If you are feeling stressed or anxious, avoid practicing Gyan Mudra and pranayama since it may overheat your body leading to palpitations.
+- If you are feeling stressed or anxious, avoid practicing Gyan Mudra and pranayama since it may overheat your body and cause heart palpitations.

 - Anyone who has an injury in the elbows, wrists, shoulders, back, or arms should avoid practicing this.